apache/incubator-heron/website/content/docs/developers/java/effectively-once.md

 Heron topologies with effectively-once semantics need to be stateful topologies (you can also create stateful topologies with at-least-once or at-most-once semantics).
 All state in stateful topologies is handled through a [`State`](/api/java/com/twitter/heron/api/state/State.html) class which has the same semantics as a standard Java [`Map`](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html), and so it includes methods like `get`, `set`, `put`, `putIfAbsent`, `keySet`, `compute`, `forEach`, `merge`, and so on.

+Each stateful spout or bolt must be associated with a single `State` object that handles the state, and that object must also be typed as `State<K, V>`, for example `State<String, Integer>`, `State<long, MyPojo>`, etc. An example usage of the state object can be found in the [example topology](#example-effectively-once-topology) below.

 ## Example effectively-once topology

 In the sections below, we'll build a stateful topology with effectively-once semantics from scratch.
 The topology will work like this:

 * A [`RandomIntSpout`](#example-stateful-spout) will continuously emit random integers between 1 and 100
 * An [`AdditionBolt`](#example-stateful-bolt) will receive those random numbers and add each number to a running sum.
 When the sum reaches 1,000,000, it will go back to zero.
+The bolt won't emit any data but will simply log the current sum.

 ### Example stateful spout